boegel/easybuild-wiki/4th-EasyBuild-hackathon---meeting-minutes-day-2.md

      * can be fixed by using `module use <path` instead of hard setting `$MODULEPATH` (?)
     * switched to using latest `modulecmd.tcl` version available online
   * toy tests are broken due to hardcoded `$MODULEPATH` in `modules.py`
+  * issues with `modulecmd.tcl` being called with `subprocess.Popen` under a `bash` shell
+   * caused by fact that (old) DEISA version of `modulecmd.tcl` doesn't have a proper hashbang
+  * would like to focus next on composing modules to wrap around system compilers/MPI
  * _Dina_
   * look into installing `VMD`
    * (minimal?) dependencies: `FLTK`, `Mesa`, `Tcl`, `Tk`, and `netCDF`